aptech/docs/docs/CR-spOnes.rst

     :param cinds: column indices of ones.
     :type cinds: Nx1 vector

-    :returns: y (*r x c sparse matrix*) of ones.
+    :returns: y (*RxC sparse matrix*) of ones.

 Remarks
 -------

-Since sparse matrices are strongly typed in GAUSS, y must be defined as a sparse matrix before the call to spOnes.
+Since sparse matrices are strongly typed in GAUSS, *y* must be defined as a sparse matrix before the call to :func:`spOnes`.

 Examples
 ----------------